WarrenHan1130/Auto-Remediation-Deployment-whithin-AWS-Organization-Based-on-CIS-Benchmark-V3.0.0/README.md

 # 4. Environment Setup
 This section explains how to deploy an automated remediation solution within an AWS Organization using the management account.

+### **🚨 Note:**
-<code style = "color:red">Note: Any platform code deployed at the organization level will not be applied to the management account.
+*Any platform code deployed at the organization level will not be applied to the management account.
 This aligns with the principle of least privilege for the management account, meaning users should avoid setting up resources or configurations directly on the management account.
-This approach enhances the security of the management account by reducing its exposure and ensuring it does not require security checks for managed resources.</code>
+This approach enhances the security of the management account by reducing its exposure and ensuring it does not require security checks for managed resources.*

 ## 4.1 Delegated Administrator Account Set Up - Account Level
 In this part users need to make some manual settings for the Delegated Administrator Account of Security Hub.